smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/masteradvanced.rst

 ::

-  interactivespaces.mail.smtp.host=192.168.172.12
+  smartspaces.mail.smtp.host=192.168.172.12
-  interactivespaces.mail.smtp.port=25
+  smartspaces.mail.smtp.port=25

-  interactivespaces.service.alert.notifier.mail.to = person1@foo.com person2@foo.com
+  smartspaces.service.alert.notifier.mail.to = person1@foo.com person2@foo.com
-  interactivespaces.service.alert.notifier.mail.from = interactivespaces@foo.com
+  smartspaces.service.alert.notifier.mail.from = smartspaces@foo.com
-  interactivespaces.service.alert.notifier.mail.subject = Death, doom, and destruction in My Space
+  smartspaces.service.alert.notifier.mail.subject = Death, doom, and destruction in My Space

-The property `interactivespaces.mail.smtp.host` specifies a host running an SMTP server which will relay the alert.
-The` property `interactivespaces.mail.smtp.port` can be used to specify the port this SMTP server is listening on.
+The property `smartspaces.mail.smtp.host` specifies a host running an SMTP server which will relay the alert.
+The` property `smartspaces.mail.smtp.port` can be used to specify the port this SMTP server is listening on.

-The property `interactivespaces.service.alert.notifier.mail.to` specifies who should receive the alert email.
+The property `smartspaces.service.alert.notifier.mail.to` specifies who should receive the alert email.
 The recipient email addresses on this list are separated by spaces or tabs, and there can be as many addresses as are needed.

-The property `interactivespaces.service.alert.notifier.mail.from` specifies what the From address of the email will be.
+The property `smartspaces.service.alert.notifier.mail.from` specifies what the From address of the email will be.

-The property `interactivespaces.service.alert.notifier.mail.subject` gives the Subject line the alert email will have.
+The property `smartspaces.service.alert.notifier.mail.subject` gives the Subject line the alert email will have.

 A sample email, though the format is subject to change, for losing contact with a Space Controller